• Skip to primary navigation

 That’s why Dan was determined to build a well-insulated DIY chicken coop.
 What we thought was a good idea turned out to be one of several unexpected DIY chicken coop mistakes.
 The extra insulation makes it too stuffy.
 And the chickens generate a lot of moisture.
 So it gets damp.

-Now last year, we struggled with our off grid electricity situation.
+The following year, we struggled with our off grid electricity situation.
 However, we didn’t want our girls to freeze.
-So although the coop isn’t wired for electricity, we ran an extension cord out from the house to power a heat lamp.
+So, although the coop isn’t wired for electricity, we ran an extension cord out from the house to power a heat lamp.

 Our chicken coop walls are 8 feet tall.
 However, the coop has a peaked roof.
 And it’s 12 feet tall at the peak.